 Airline That Make Profit — Or Flying Faster Than the Light?

 In August 2020, the Arab News asked a manager from Qatar Airways if he believes that any passenger airline can close the year with a financial profit.
-He answered with “no” and added that he thinks it is more likely that mankind will manage to travel faster than the light in 2020.
+He answered with “no” and added that he thinks it is more likely that humanity will manage to travel faster than the light in 2020.
 In other words, he felt that there is absolutely zero chance for an airline to close the year profitable.

 Although we still can’t travel faster than light, five airlines made the impossible possible.
 Unsurprisingly, the majority (3 out of 4) of the airlines are Asian carriers.
 That perfectly fits the situation we described with some of our latest blog posts about Asia’s aviation dominance.
 Here are a few examples: